TJ Friedl Player Props: Reds vs. Astros

 TJ Friedl At The Plate

-- Friedl has picked up an RBI in 30.4% of his games this season, with more than one RBI in 8.7% of his games.
-He has also produced three or more runs in two contests.
+- In 29.8% of his games this season, Friedl has had at least one RBI.
+He's picked up more than one in 8.5% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.